avanishgadhikar/SegFault-A-compiler-from-scratch./README.md

 4. Also an implementation of the modulo operator.

-Current progress: A partially functional parser and lexer that can identify exit calls and build the parser tree accordingly
+Current progress: Currently can compile an exit syscall perfectly.
+More support to be added soon!